A Trusted Friend in a Complicated World

 Answer: D

-James Monroe signed the act for the flag to have 13 stripes and one star for each state.
-If you think you’re a flag expert, see if you can guess the U.S. state by its flag.
+James Monroe signed the Flag Act of 1818 allowing for the American flag to have 13 stripes and one star for each state.

 Vintage camera lens close-up isolated on black